corollaries/opensplice-sys/README.md

 The rust bindings were generated using bindgen.

 ### **Current state of opensplice-sys**
-There are currently no unittests for the opensplice-sys crate.
-I am planning to add these somewhere in the future to guarantee a correct working of the crate.
-However, I did use this binding to create a wrapper library already. *(Tested this on Ubuntu 18.04 x86_64)*
 If you encounter any problems, please create an issue and let me know!

 ## Building opensplice-sys